drelliotlee/better-interactive-python-in-vscode/README.md

 However, all 3 options have critical flaws and do not behave how data scientists have become accustomed to in popular IDEs (ex. spyder, Rstudio, iPython/QTconsole, Pycharm)

-**Method 1** : highlight code and "Run Selection/Line in Interactive Terminal"
+**Method 1** :  "Run Selection/Line in Python Terminal". **Major flaw**: up/down arrow scroll through your code history line-by-line, instead of the entire code chunks.
+Also, no syntax coloring.

 ![method 1](imgs/method1.jpg)

-Method 1's flaw: Decent code execution speed, *but* up/down arrow don't scroll through your code history.
-Also, no syntax coloring.

-**Method 2** : highlight code and "Run Selection/Line in Python Terminal"
+**Method 2** : "Run Selection/Line in Python Terminal" with this [popular setting/trick](https://stackoverflow.com/questions/52310689/use-ipython-repl-in-vs-code)  **Major flaw**: Also line-by-line code history AND significantly slower than Method 1.

 ![method 2](imgs/method2.jpg)

-Method 2's flaw: up/down arrow scroll through your code history line-by-line, instead of the entire code chunks (basiscally useless in practice).

-**Method 3** : highlight code and "Run Selection/Line in Python Terminal" with this [popular setting/trick](https://stackoverflow.com/questions/52310689/use-ipython-repl-in-vs-code)
+**Method 3** : "Run Selection/Line in Interactive Terminal". **Major flaw**: no code history function at all [details in footnote 1] , and the SLOWEST of all 3 methods

 ![method 3](imgs/method3.jpg)

-Method 3's flaw: no command history at all. [details in footnote 1]

 # The Solution / My Method
 For my script to work, you need 3 things: